bartdag/recodoc2/README.rst

 limitations than MySQL and the default configuration is better for Recodoc needs.
 Recodoc was developed with PostgreSQL, and lightly tested with MySQL.

+If you do not have experience configuring PostgreSQL or MySQL, you can use one of their useful GUI tools: `pgAdmin <http://www.pgadmin.org/>`_ and `MySQL Workbench <http://wb.mysql.com/>`_.

 Requirements for Code Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~